 A 2018 clinical trial found that psyllium husk supplementation improved bowel regularity, but the dose used was 10 g, or 2.78x the amount in Colon Broom.

-We are unable to locate any medical studies suggesting that a fiber dose as low as that in Colon Broom has statistically significant effects on any health outcome, and Colon Broom does not appear to cite any on their website, so we will consider this supplement likely ineffective.
+We are unable to locate any clinical studies suggesting that a fiber dose as low as that in Colon Broom has statistically significant effects on any health outcome, and Colon Broom does not appear to cite any on their website, so we will consider this supplement likely ineffective.

 There is certainly no "breakthrough in gastrointestinal science" here: Colon Broom provides a relatively low dose of fiber with added flavoring ingredients.